OzgurAkyali/BatteryMonitor/README.md

 A lightweight Windows system tray application that monitors battery status in real time and notifies users when configurable charge or discharge thresholds are reached.

+## Why?

+Many laptop users prefer to keep their battery within a specific charge range instead of leaving it at 100% for long periods.
+BatteryMonitor provides customizable notifications when upper or lower battery thresholds are reached, helping users manage charging habits more easily.

 ## Features

 - Real-time battery monitoring